 View information for one specific app version

 Select the version that you want to see charts and lists for in the Versions dropdown.

 Error profiles provide visual details about significant differences in the frequency of different values for HTTP error events.
 For each attribute, the error profile includes:

-- A pie chart showing how the error's attribute is distributed for values that deviate the most
+- A heatmap showing how the error's attribute is distributed for values that deviate the most

-- A table comparing the error attribute's distribution to that of other errors
+- A label comparing the error attribute's distribution to that of other errors

 This helps you take more of the guesswork out of resolving your mobile application's HTTP errors.
 You can more easily determine if you safely ignore the error, or if you should attempt to resolve the error with a new deployment, code change, customer communication or other actions.

 To view details about an error or failure, select the Request URL link to be directed to the Error summary page.
 From the Error summary page, you can view the version information, request attributes, and Response body, as well as get a breakdown of error types for the request URL.